tistechko/tistechko/README.md

-- 👋 Hi, I’m @tistechko
+- 👋 Hi, I’m Natasha
-- 👀 I’m interested in data science
+- 👀 Passionate about data.
+I’m interested in deriving knowledgeable insights from your data and helping create impact products to solve real business problems
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data technologies
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 tistechko/tistechko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.